Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 Edinburgh Napier University conducts a variety of due diligence checks across the organisation including with external partners it works with.
 This includes for instance pre-agreement checks and questionnaires in relation to overseas student recruitment agents, and contracts which set out clearly the University’s expectations on the services (and limits to them) delivered to students.

 To assess suppliers’ compliance with the Sustain Supply Chain Code of Conduct, the procurement team use the Supply Chain Management portal (SCM) - the APUC web-based sustainable procurement tool which links to the HUNTER contracts database, containing contracts/agreements used by institutions throughout the HE and FE sectors.
 ENU Suppliers have been invited to complete a set of questions which allows the University to verify that its contractors have published their own Modern Slavery statements.
 The tool assesses suppliers over a variety of achievement/compliance levels in social, ethical, economic and environmental areas, including recruitment processes and employment terms for workforces.
 The assessments are conducted by SA8000 trained staff within APUC’s Responsible Procurement team.
 The tool enables procurement managers to view the status of their suppliers, and for sub-tier suppliers to be linked/assessed.
 In order to further increase the transparency around suppliers’ responsible business performance, APUC has also chosen EcoVadis, a global Corporate Social Responsibility rating company based on international standards, to conduct individual sustainability performance assessments across all relevant areas of our supplier / supply chain community.
-Suppliers receive a sustainability scorecard from EcoVadis with detailed insights into their strengths along with opportunities for improvement.
-The roll out of the service to the Strategic Sourcing team started in August 2021 and has been made further available to client institutions to use with Edinburgh Napier University being one of the early adopters to use the service.
-New suppliers are requested to engage with EcoVadis and look at improvement programmes where their scores are amongst the lower quartiles.
+Edinburgh Napier University was one of the early adopters to use this service in the sector.
+Suppliers are being assessed and receive a sustainability scorecard from EcoVadis with detailed insights into their strengths along with opportunities for improvement.
+The supplier assessments are reviewed annually.

 The principal areas that have been highlighted by the sector as being potentially high risk in terms of Modern Slavery are those with a greater percentage of agency workers or outsourced services such as Construction, Hospitality and Cleaning Services.
 To address this, the University has taken additional steps within our local agreements which may fall into a higher risk category.